IntuitionLabs

 Pharma Domain Architecture

-Pharmaceutical domain knowledge embedded at the architecture level, not just in prompts.
-Durable workflow orchestration via Temporal workflows with guaranteed execution, retry logic, and state persistence.
+Domain knowledge at the architecture level, not just in prompts.
+Temporal-orchestrated with guaranteed execution, retry logic, and state persistence.

 Multi-Agent Orchestration

-Multi-agent orchestration for complex tasks requiring parallel processing and inter-agent communication.
-Retrieval-augmented generation (RAG) grounded in your SOPs, regulatory filings, and internal knowledge base.
+Multi-agent orchestration for complex parallel tasks.
+RAG grounded in your SOPs, regulatory filings, and internal knowledge base.

 Compliance & Audit Trails

-Full audit trails satisfying 21 CFR Part 11 and Annex 11 electronic record requirements.
-Validation-ready per ISPE GAMP 5 Second Edition guidance for AI/ML systems.
+Full audit trails for 21 CFR Part 11 and Annex 11.
+Validation-ready per ISPE GAMP 5 Second Edition for AI/ML systems.

 Agentic AI Architecture for Pharmaceutical Workflows